Simon Moore (footballer): Cardiff City

 On 29 July 2013, Moore was signed by Malky Mackay a four-year deal with newly promoted Premier League side Cardiff City.
-After failing to displace David Marshall, Moore was sent out on loan to Bristol City on 30 January 2014, not long after new manager Ole Gunnar Solskjær took charge of Cardiff.
-He was sent out on loan to get a regular run of games.
+After failing to displace David Marshall, Moore was sent out on loan to Bristol City for the rest of the season on 30 January 2014, not long after new manager Ole Gunnar Solskjær took charge of Cardiff.
+He made his debut on 1 February in a 2–1 win against Carlisle United, going on to make 11 appearances for the side.
 Whilst out on loan to Bristol City, Cardiff were relegated from the Premier League.

-On 30 January 2014, Moore joined Bristol City on loan for the remainder of the 2013–14 campaign.
-He made his debut on 1 February in a 2–1 win against Carlisle United, going on to make 11 appearances for the side.

 Moore had to wait until the following season, 2014–15, to make his debut for Cardiff City in a 2–1 victory away to Coventry City in the League Cup.
 He made his league debut for Cardiff City keeping a clean sheet in a 1–0 victory in the Championship at home to Fulham on 10 January 2015.
 Towards the end of the 2014–15 season, Moore had a regular run of games for Cardiff under manager Russell Slade, including an impressive performance in a 2–1 victory against his old club Brentford.

 Moore started the 2015–16, due to the suspension of David Marshall.
 He gifted Fulham their opening goal in a 1–1 game on the opening day but was praised the following game against Queens Park Rangers, where he put in a man of the match performance.